 How to Use an Elevator: Quick Guide

-Etiquette coach Tami Claytor says to step aside and let people exit the elevator first when you’re the one waiting for a ride.
+Etiquette coach Christine Ferrera says to wait for passengers to exit the elevator first when you’re the one waiting for a ride.
 To safely and politely ride an elevator:

 - Call the elevator by pressing the appropriate button labeled “up” or “down.”